Magicrafter13/mash/README.md

 - Aliases: `alias` and `unalias`
 - Redirection (`<` and `>`)
 - Removing environment variables with `unset`
 - Set prompt with `$PS1`, supports bash prompt expansion tokens.
+Also supports `$PROMPT_COMMAND` which if set, will always execute before displaying your prompt (for fancier things like powerline).

 # TODO